Day 1 ARRIVAL KATHMANDU: (1330M)

 This morning we will be transferred from your hotel to Kathmandu airport for our domestic flight to Lukla.
 The flight itself is awe-inspiring as we fly parallel to the Himalayan giants bordering Nepal and Tibetan China.
 Flying time to Lukla is approximately 40 minutes.
 Upon arrival in Lukla, we will meet our localguides and porters.
 There will be time to explore the village whilst the Sherpa crew sort and load equipment.
 Lukla lies at an altitude of 2850m (“luk la” = place of sheep).
 From Lukla we descend on a wide trail northwest to the village of Choblung in the Dudh Kosi Valley.
 The valley radiates energy through beautiful pine and rhododendron forest.
 The walking is easy and we follow the river’s course, passing through the village of Ghat.
 Our destination is the small village of Phakding where accommodation is provided in the form of Tea House Lodges.

-Day 3 PHAKDING-NAMCHE BAZAAR:
+Day 3 PHAKDING-NAMCHE BAZAAR(3440M) :

 From Phakding we head up valley on a busy trail: porters from the lower Solu district in the south ferrying supplies to Namche, Sherpas with their Zopkio (half yak, half cow) taking trekking or climbing expedition equipment to the higher valleys.
 Continue along beside the Dudh Kosi amongst beautiful alpine scenery, through the fragrant blue pine and fir forest, glimpsing spectacular views of Kusum Kangru (6369m) and Thanserku 6608m) along the way.
 We again cross the Dudh Kosi, to the western bank at Jorsale prior to trekking through the entrance to the Sagamartha National Park.
 Continuing upstream along the banks to the confluence of the Bhote Kosi and Dudh Kosi, it is here we begin our first sustained acsent to Namche Bazar after crossing the arge suspension bridge.
 Walking at a slow pace, we have a fantastic photographic opportunities as the peaks of Everest (8848m), Lhotse (8511m), Nuptse (7879m), Arna Dablam (6856m) and Taweche (6542m) come into view for the first time.
 Climbing again, the path takes us through pine trees to reach the distinctive horse-shoe shaped bowl containing the village of Namche Bazar.
 Stay in the heart of the village.
 O/N in Namche Bazaar.

 Breakfast served in your Tea House Lodge.
 From Namche, we trek out of the village bowl and follow a small trail high above the Dudh Kosi River, where the views are incredible; behind to the west, the ridge of Nupla and Kwangde Himal (6194m); across the valley to the south, the towering ice-fluted walls of Thamserku (6623m), and to the east at the head of the valley, the Lhotse and Nuptse wall, towering a full three and a half thousand metres above the valley at Dingboche.
 Everest looms above the ridge, a black, triangular rock; Sagarmatha, “Goddess Mother of Earth”, is a truly magnificent sight.
 On a small ridge across the valley, the monastery of Thyangboche can be seen, a small speck against the gigantic mountain ground.
 We descend to Khumjung, and after staying in the more westernised town of Namche Bazar, these villages make a welcome change.
 Here tourism has hardly changed the life of the Sherpas.
 It is possible to take the opportunity to sample the Sherpa speciality, Riki Kur – a type of potato fritter enriched with yak butter.
-The afternoon has been left free to assist with further acclimatization.
-O/N in Khumjung
+In the afternoon we initially climb steeply before the trail levels out to ascend gradually towards Thyangboche.
+It is a steady ascent of approximately 2 ½ hours through pine fir, black juniper and rhododendron forest.
+Thyangboche is set in a beautiful meadow, high on a ridge surrounded by towering Himalayan peaks.
+A peaceful, tranquil position, surely one of the wonders of the world and the Thyangboche Monastery is spectacularly situated.
+The monastery dominated by the gompa with its prayer flags and mani stones was founded in 1916 as a meditation centre.
+O/N in Thengboche.

-Day 6 TENGBOCHE-DINGBOCHE:
+Day 6 TENGBOCHE-DINGBOCHE (4410M):

 From Thyangboche, we descend through a forest of birch, fir, juniper and rhododendron, to the nunnery at Deboche.
 Keep an eye open for Blood and Danphe Pheasant and high on the steep slopes of the valley, Himalayan Thar (wild goats).
 We cross the Imja Khola, ascending gradually, with the beautiful Ama Dablam dominating the skyline, to visit the monastery.
 The afternoon walk follows a trail high above the Imja Khola.
 A little further upstream we cross the tributary stream and ascend over glacial moraines to our lodge in the ‘summer settlement” of Dingboche.
 O/N in Dingboche